intrd/bitcoin-hal10k/README.md

-# HAL 10K - PHP Trading bot
+# HAL 10K - Bitcoin PHP Trading bot

 After losing some money on Bitcoin exchanges, I decided to develop my own Trading bot/helper.
 This bot acts with pre-defined parameters based on statistics/strategies and not with the emotion of the moment, so it's much easier to perform trading operations.